 Successful virtual events come in all sizes

-Through all of our presentations and questions, it became clear that virtual events come in a variety of shapes and sizes, and can serve a number of purposes for organisations.
+Through all of our presentations and questions, it became clear that virtual events come in a variety of shapes and sizes, and can serve a number of purposes for organizations.
 Events can take shape as large annual galas and benefit concerts with substantial fundraising goals, but can also be smaller and more intimate events with more focus on cultivation and connection with patrons.
-In one example, MCC’s MisCast was viewed over 220,000 times over a four day period - generating thousands of donations and many new patrons for the organisation, showing the vast reach a large-scale event can have.
+In one example, MCC’s MisCast was viewed over 220,000 times over a four day period - generating thousands of donations and many new patrons for the organization, showing the vast reach a large-scale event can have.